 “Policies and regulation might just force hiring managers to do this in a less structured and more informal way, which wouldn’t be positive,” Kluemper notes.

-Yet business law professor Patricia Sanchez Abril explains that anti-discrimination laws are valid regardless of where an employer find the information.
+Yet business law professor Patricia Sanchez Abril explains that anti-discrimination laws are valid regardless of where an employer finds the information.
 However, this doesn’t necessarily make things easier on job candidates.

 Renee Jackson, a technology and workplace injury attorney, tells her employer clients: “They’re allowed to look, but they’re not allowed to use.”